Théodore Botrel: La Paimpolaise

 One evening in 1895, standing in for another act, he performed his song La Paimpolaise (The Paimpol Girl) to great acclaim from the audience, launching himself as a popular singer.
-La Paimpolaise became his signature song – a lilting ballad about the quaint charms of the fishing village of Paimpol and its people.
-In fact Botrel only visited Paimpol in 1897, after he wrote the song.
+La Paimpolaise became his signature song – a lilting ballad about a Breton sailor fishing in Iceland lamenting his separation from the fishing village of Paimpol and especially a Paimpolese girl (la Paimpolaise).
+The song ends tragically with his death at sea, her being his final thought.

+Botrel only visited Paimpol in 1897, after he wrote the song.
 The song's refrain, "J'aime Paimpol et sa falaise" ("I love Paimpol and its cliff"), was apparently chosen because 'falaise' rhymes with 'Paimpolaise'.
 It has often been noted that there is no cliff in the town.
 Nevertheless the nearby Pointe de Guiben has been marketed as the cliff described in the song.
 The choice of Paimpol probably derived from the popularity of Pierre Loti's recent novel Pêcheur d'Islande, which is set in the town.
 The song was a central feature of the repertoire of Félix Mayol until his death in 1941.
 Mayol also showcased many of Botrel's later songs.

 La Paimpolaise inspired a number of other sentimental songs which idealised Breton towns and regions.
 In Jésus chez les bretons (Jesus Among the Bretons) he implies that the second coming will be in Brittany.